metosin/signaali/README.md

 > Naali: Finnish word for the [arctic fox](https://en.wikipedia.org/wiki/Arctic_fox).

-This small library contains a generic and flexible CLJC implementation of signals.
+This library contains a flexible CLJC implementation of signals, which are used for building **reactive systems**.
-It lets you connect data to side effects and lets you run them when their related data changes.

-This type of library can be used for building **reactive systems**.
 The author is using it for building a web framework, but it could also be used for many other types of applications.
+You can read more about signals [in this article](https://dev.to/milomg/super-charging-fine-grained-reactive-performance-47ph).

 With Signaali, you can dynamically create and maintain a directed aclyclic graph where the nodes are either: